Prelude to the Mishima Incident: 1970 (Shōwa 45)

-Around the March, in his essay What is the existence of Novels (小説とは何か, Shōsetsu towa nanika), Mishima wrote about the discomfort he felt when his dreams of "Reality outside the work" were shattered, along with that, he completed the The Temple of Dawn, the third novel in The Sea of Fertility tetralogy, and how he would not want to think about what to do after finishing the remaining fourth novel.
+Around the March, in his essay What is the existence of Novels (小説とは何か, Shōsetsu towa nanika), Mishima wrote about the discomfort he felt when his dreams of "Reality outside the work" were shattered, along with that, he completed The Temple of Dawn, the third novel in The Sea of Fertility tetralogy, and how he would not want to think about what to do after finishing the remaining fourth novel.
 And he talked about the life of authors, touching on the words of Yoshida Shōin while in prison, who sent to his disciple Takasugi Shinsaku, "There are those who bodies are perished but whose souls remain.
 If the heart is dead, there is no benefit to living, but if the soul remains, there is no loss in perishing."

-According to this theory, there are two kinds of people in this world.
+According to his theory, there are two kinds of people in this world.
 Those whose souls are dead and whose bodies are alive, and those whose bodies are dead but whose souls are alive.
 It is very difficult for both the soul and the body to be alive.
 What living authors should be like this, but there are not many authors whose souls and bodies are alive together.
 The problem with authors is that even if their bodies die, their works remain.
 How eerie that only their works remain, without their souls remaining?
 Also, if the soul is dead but the body is alive, how monstrously ugly that one must live together with the works from when the soul was still alive.
 The life of an author, whatever else he alive or dead, cannot be compared to the life of a transparent person of action like Yoshida Shōin.
 If it is the destiny of an author to fully experience the death of his soul and this process of that death while he is still alive, then there could be no more cursed life.